spextat0r/LSA-Reaper/README.md

 ## You are responsible for your own actions use this software on your own systems ONLY!

-LSA-Reaper is a command line remote LSA dumping tool that uses [Impacket's](https://github.com/SecureAuthCorp/impacket) wmiexec, smbexec, or atexec.
+LSA-Reaper is a command line remote LSASS dumping tool that uses [Impacket's](https://github.com/SecureAuthCorp/impacket) wmiexec, smbexec, or atexec.
 Bypassing Windows Application Whitelisting through multiple techniques such as MSBuild, RegSvr32, and sideloading a DLL through calc.exe.
 LSA-Reaper can even bypass the RunAsPPL flag for LSASS.

 ## Index